TribThapa/NFTs/dEX_Flex/README.md

 <p>&nbsp;</p>

 # Project Overview
-Our project aimed to create a Decentralised Exchange (Dex) to swap crypto coins.
+Our project aimed to create a Decentralised Exchange (Dex) to swap cryptocurrency.

 <p>&nbsp;</p>